S. A. Chakraborty

 “No series since George R.R.
 Martin’s A Song of Ice and Fire has quite captured both palace intrigue and the way that tribal infighting and war hurt the vulnerable the most.” - Paste Magazine

-Praise for THE CITY OF BRASS:
+Praise for THE CITY OF BRASS and THE DAEVABAD TRILOGY:

 "Compelling and complex...Chakraborty writes a winning heroine in Nahri." - Washington Post